blastfurnace360/timeline_market_demo_enhanced/readme.md

 [https://github.com/ciro-unity/cinemachine-market](https://github.com/ciro-unity/cinemachine-market)

-I fixed everything that was broken so it can continue to be used for learning about timeline, cinemachine and the playables demostrated in the talk.
+I fixed everything that was broken so it can continue to be used for learning about timeline, cinemachine and the playables demonstrated in the talk.

 ## Steps to Follow to Run the Project